 One thing that is very clear is if you think you’ll ever want to own more than 2 or 3 products from a given company then you should just bit the bullet and get their largest bundled version.
 While it might be painful in the short-term buying such an expensive product, you’ll spend exponentially more if you find yourself buying all the products over time.
 The bundles are a great deal and the only way to go if you can make that happen.
 With that said, I do a quick run down of my favorite bundles here in priority stack ranked order:

 - Imagenomic Pro Plug-in Suite – Noiseware is the winner of my noise reduction series and as of now, nothing has changed that.
-I also have become obsessed with Portraiture as my preferred skin softening product, so you may as well get the bundle if you want the best.
-You’ll effectively get Noiseware and Real Grain for free it’s really a great value.
+I also have become obsessed with Portraiture as my preferred skin softening product for both photos and videos, so you may as well get the bundle.
+You’ll effectively get Real Grain for free, so it’s worth getting the bundle.

 You really can save a bundle by getting bundles, so before you make that stand alone purchase ask yourself – will I want to buy any of these other products in the future?
 If you say yes to at least 3 products offered in the bundle then pony up now to save big later – get the bundle!

-Topaz Labs Photoshop Bundle – The Next Place to Spend Your Money
+Topaz Labs Photoshop Bundle – The Best Place to Spend Your Money

 Imagenomic makes three popular products which can only be purchased separately.
 The first two mentioned below are staples in my regular work, so I couldn’t live without them.